justin-p/ansible-terraform-template/README.md

 ##### Example 1

-The example below defines one hosts on digitalocean.
+The example below defines one host on digitalocean.
 In this case we want to deploy a simple webserver.

 ```yaml
 host_list: {